denisftw/play-event-sourcing-starter.g8/README.md

 ## Getting started

-Since this template is based on Activator, I assume that you already have JDK8 installed.
+Since this template is supposed to be used with sbt, I assume that you already have JDK8 and sbt 0.13.13+ installed.
   In addition, you will also need to have PostgreSQL 9.5 installed to run the app.
 If you're using an up-to-date version of Ubuntu, this is easy to do:

   ```